Date of Last Revision: 28 September 2018

 Some data is also used to send you communication, or marketing, messages.
 We aim to only send messages and information that we think is useful.
 However, if you find that the information is not useful, you can unsubscribe from these messages at any time.

 7.1.
-We will only use your personal data when the law allows us to and for legitimate reasons, which you hereby expressly understand and consent to.
-Most commonly, we will use your personal data in the following circumstances:
+We will only use your personal data when the law allows us to and for legitimate reasons.
+The most common circumstances for us to do that are when:

-7.1.2. where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests; and/or
+7.1.2. it is necessary for our or a third party’s legitimate interests, and your interests and rights don’t override them;

-7.1.3. where we need to comply with a legal or regulatory obligation.
+7.1.3. we need to comply with a legal or regulatory obligation.

-7.2.1.
-We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
-We have also identified what our legitimate interests are where appropriate.
+7.2.
+The table below describes all the ways we plan to use your personal data, and the legal bases we rely on to do so.
+We have also identified what our legitimate interests are, where appropriate.
+We may use your personal data for more than one reason or purpose depending on the circumstances.
+Please contact us if you’d like more details or information.

 |PURPOSE/ACTIVITY||TYPE OF DATA||LAWFUL BASIS FOR PROCESSING INCLUDING BASIS OF LEGITIMATE INTEREST|